augchan42/augchan42.github.io/_posts/2024-04-15-Using Chainlink VRF for Divination.md

 My problems with it:

-From a normal end-perspective they have no way of evaluating or determining the difference between a trusted server and a decentralized network that somehow generates randomness.
+Normal end users have no way of evaluating or determining the difference between a trusted server and a decentralized network that somehow generates randomness.
 They won't have the ability to make the distinction.

-Gas needs to be paid to the blockchain network, and Link tokens need to be paid for the VRF call.
+Calling Chainlink VRF requires Gas for the underlying blockchain, and Link tokens to be paid for the VRF call.

-I would need to deploy smart contracts to call into Chainlink VRF, so added complexity.
+I would need to deploy smart contracts to call into Chainlink VRF, which adds complexity.

-So little to no apparent benefit to my end-user, but a lot of additional costs, wallet transactions (unless I deploy something even more complex like opengsn), and dev complexity.
+So little to no apparent benefit to end-users, but a lot of additional costs, wallet transactions (unless I deploy something even more complex like opengsn), and dev complexity.

 Here's an AI generated (Claude) summary of alternative approaches: